 7. Tennessee Theatre

 The Tennessee Theatre has something year-round for everyone to enjoy.
 I mean, whose kids haven’t been singing the entire Hamilton soundtrack for weeks on end!?
-Musicals are where it’s at, and the Theatre’s Broadway shows start in December, see their lineup here.
+Musicals are where it’s at, and the Theatre’s Broadway shows typically start in December.
 For the summer, plan on catching some films of your childhood with Summer Movie Magic.
-2019 summer saw Jaws, The Little Mermaid, Ghostbusters, and more.

 Festivals & Events